 Coefficients: Estimate Std.
 Error t value Pr(>|t|) (Intercept) 5.618703 0.407769 13.779 < 2e-16 *** xbest1368348_at -0.089394 0.014563 -6.139 1.97e-08 *** xbest1370558_a_at -0.122228 0.010712 -11.410 < 2e-16 *** xbest1372548_at -0.179410 0.012085 -14.846 < 2e-16 *** xbest1377032_at -0.062936 0.016733 -3.761 0.000294 *** xbest1382223_at 0.497858 0.023655 21.047 < 2e-16 *** xbest1388491_at 0.266606 0.021538 12.378 < 2e-16 *** xbest1388657_at -0.085292 0.015030 -5.675 1.53e-07 *** xbest1389122_at -0.101926 0.015317 -6.655 1.88e-09 *** xbest1390269_at 0.106434 0.012130 8.774 7.40e-14 *** xbest1378024_at -0.123666 0.017614 -7.021 3.40e-10 *** xbest1378552_at -0.049578 0.010397 -4.768 6.77e-06 *** xbest1379586_at -0.066086 0.013526 -4.886 4.22e-06 *** xbest1379772_at -0.096651 0.010166 -9.507 2.05e-15 *** xbest1379933_at 0.186271 0.015806 11.785 < 2e-16 *** xbest1380696_at 0.028347 0.006882 4.119 8.19e-05 *** xbest1380977_at 0.104704 0.018148 5.769 1.01e-07 *** xbest1382392_at -0.033764 0.005830 -5.791 9.21e-08 *** xbest1384690_at -0.083789 0.013985 -5.991 3.80e-08 *** xbest1385015_at 0.131036 0.011803 11.102 < 2e-16 *** xbest1385032_at 0.100631 0.012171 8.268 8.73e-13 *** xbest1385395_at -0.139164 0.010919 -12.745 < 2e-16 *** xbest1385673_at 0.071119 0.011828 6.013 3.46e-08 *** xbest1392605_at -0.051400 0.008229 -6.246 1.21e-08 *** xbest1394502_at 0.020363 0.006134 3.320 0.001283 ** xbest1398128_at -0.084070 0.012728 -6.605 2.36e-09 *** --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Residual standard error: 0.02241 on 94 degrees of freedom Multiple R-squared: 0.981, Adjusted R-squared: 0.976 F-statistic: 194.5 on 25 and 94 DF, p-value: < 2.2e-16 \end{CodeOutput} \end{CodeChunk}
+Residual standard error: 0.02241 on 94 degrees of freedom Multiple R-squared: 0.981, Adjusted R-squared: 0.976 F-statistic: 194.5 on 25 and 94 DF, p-value: < 2.2e-16 \end{Soutput}

-Alternatively, we might use criteria like AIC to select the best model among a sequential list of model size.
-As shown above, the output of the \code{bess} function includes criteria, i.e., AIC, BIC and EBIC, for best subset selection.
-Since the ``trim32" data is high dimensional, we opt to use the EBIC criterion to determine the optimal model size here.
-We then run the \code{coef} function to extract the coefficients in the \code{bess} object and output the nonzero coefficients in the selected model.
+Alternatively, we might use criteria like AIC to select the best model among a sequential list of candidate models.
+As shown above, the output of the \code{bess} function includes the AIC, BIC and EBIC values for best subset selection.
+Since the \code{trim32} data is high dimensional, we opt to use the EBIC criterion to determine the optimal model size.
+Then we run the \code{coef} function to extract the coefficients in the \code{bess} object and output the nonzero coefficients of the selected model.